US stocks shake while the value of the US dollar and government bonds sink as trade-war fears rise

 Other areas historically seen as safe havens aren’t seeing the same wave, though.
 The value of the U.S. dollar fell again against everything from the euro to the Japanese yen to the Canadian dollar.

 Prices for longer-term Treasury bonds, which are essentially IOUs from the U.S. government, also fell.
 That’s counter to their history.
-Treasurys have long been seen as one of the safest possible investments.
+Treasurys have long been seen as one of the safest possible investments in the world.

 The drop in prices for Treasurys in turn sent their yields higher, because investors are essentially demanding to get paid more for the risk of holding them.
-The yield on the 10-year Treasury jumped to 4.54% from 4.40% late Thursday and from just 4.01% at the end of last week.
-That's a large move for the bond market.
+The yield on the 10-year Treasury jumped to 4.52% from 4.40% late Thursday and from just 4.01% at the end of last week.
+That's a major move for the bond market.

+Several reasons could be behind this week’s jump in U.S. Treasury yields.
+Investors outside the United States could be selling their U.S. bonds because of the trade war, and hedge funds could be selling whatever’s available in order to raise cash to cover other losses.

-Regardless of the reason for their rise, higher yields crank up pressure on the stock market and raise rates for mortgages and other loans going to U.S. households and businesses.
+Regardless of the reasons for their rise, higher yields crank up pressure on the stock market and raise rates for mortgages and other loans going to U.S. households and businesses, which slows the economy.

-The market's swings came following a solid set of stronger-than-expected profit reports from some of the biggest U.S. banks, which traditionally help kick off each earnings reporting season.
+The market's swings came after a set of stronger-than-expected profit reports Friday from some of the biggest U.S. banks, which traditionally help kick off each earnings reporting season.

 Another report on inflation also came in better than expected.
 That could give the Federal Reserve more leeway to cut interest rates if it feels the need to support the economy.
 Lower rates would help make mortgages and other loans cheaper to get.